 Now, I should be clear that he was super professional and friendly throughout the exchange.
 He was not pushy, just insistent.
 I didn’t get the sense that the tech would be in trouble for not giving me the water.
 In fact, he was highly complementary of AAA (said he loved working for the company) and was too much of a professional to indicate otherwise even if it were true.
 I just got the sense that the water bottle was on a checklist somewhere and that it was important to make sure it was done.

 So, the moral of the story is that the customer should always come before the checklist, the principle should always trump the procedure.
 Make sure your teams understand the why behind the processes you have created around customers, then give them the flexibility to adapt the processes to what the customer wants, not what the supervisor’s report asks.

-It is a lesson is one that even the greatest customer service organizations can be reminded of from time to time.
+It is a lesson that even the greatest customer service organizations can be reminded of from time to time.